jekil/awesome-hacking/_pages/index.rst

 - `CobaltStrikeParser <https://github.com/Sentinel-One/CobaltStrikeParser>`_ - Python parser for CobaltStrike Beacon's configuration.
 - `Cobaltstrike <https://github.com/Te-k/cobaltstrike>`_ - Code and yara rules to detect and analyze Cobalt Strike.
+- `GreedyBear <https://github.com/honeynet/GreedyBear>`_ - The project goal is to extract data of the attacks detected by a TPOT or a cluster of them and to generate some feeds that can be used to prevent and detect attacks.
 - `MISP Modules <https://github.com/MISP/misp-modules>`_ - Modules for expansion services, import and export in MISP.
 - `Misp-dashboard <https://github.com/MISP/misp-dashboard>`_ - A dashboard for a real-time overview of threat intelligence from MISP instances.
 - `Passivedns-client <https://github.com/chrislee35/passivedns-client>`_ - Provides a library and a query tool for querying several passive DNS providers.